timisbusy/gochime-api/README.md

 # gochime-api

 GoChime API wrapper for Node.js.
 To use the API, you will first need to create an account at [GoChime](https://www.gochime.com).
+You can also connect with our API in some very interesting ways through our partner [Segment.io](https://segment.io).

 ## install